venasolutions/bosk/docs/guide.md

 public record Worker (
 	Identifier id,
 	String baseURL,
-	Catalog<Shard> assignedShards,
-	Status status
+	Status status,
+	Catalog<Shard> assignedShards
 ) {}
 ```

 **Don't do this**.
 The trouble is, this puts state into the same object that is changed under three different circumstances:
 - `baseURL` is set by static configuration or by service discovery.
-This is _configuration_.
+This is _configuration_: information supplied to your application to tell it how to behave.
+- `status` is set either by a polling mechanism, or when worker communications result in an error.
+This is an _observation_: information your application draws from external systems.
 - `assignedShards` is set by the data distribution algorithm.
-This is a _decision_.
-- `status` is set either by a polling mechanism, or when worker communications result in an error.
-This is an _observation_.
+This is a _decision_: a choice made by your application, typically in response to _configuration_ and _observations_.

-You want to separate configuration from decisions from observations.
+You want to separate configuration from observations from decisions.
-The entity itself should contain only configuration; decisions and observations should be stored in `SideTable`s.
+The entity itself should contain only configuration; observations and decisions should be stored in `SideTable`s.

 A better arrangement of this state might look like this: